 Web designers, developers, and content authors matter most here because accessibility is best when integrated at the very beginning of website design and development.
 What this means is that the most reasonable and cost-effective way to achieve it is during web design and development.
 To this effect, it is essential to initiate the concept of web accessibility in your team or across the organization in order to align everyone’s interests and deepen accessibility in the system.
 You can read about that in a dedicated article- Accessibility Compliance: How to Get Started.

-To make everyone get the basics, you want to provide articles and resources, set up a screen-reader and assistive technology demonstrations, and let members experience how real individuals with disabilities access the web or use digital technologies.
-This will surely help members understand the value of providing accessible digital content and with this, the concept of digital accessibility is grounded in the organizational approaches, process, and practice.
+To make everyone get the basics, you want to provide articles and resources, set up a screen reader and assistive technology demonstrations, and let members experience how real individuals with disabilities access the web or use digital technologies.
+This will surely help members understand the value of providing accessible digital content and with this, the concept of digital accessibility is grounded in the organizational approaches, processes, and practice.

 Accessible Web Design and Development

 So what are some basic considerations from the WCAG 2.0/2.1 Level AA requirements to kick start the process of making your user interface design and visual design (for designers) more accessible, and developing web content that is accessible to individuals with disabilities?

 Given that insufficient color contrast is one of the most common failures of website accessibility, web designers should provide sufficient contrast between foreground text and background colors.
 This does not apply to text that is part of a logo or brand name or that is part of a picture.
 WCAG 2.1 Success Criteria 1.4.3, 1.4.6, and 1.4.11 specified this to help users with color blindness experience the web.